• Courses

 #2.3.
 Create a Google Analytics 4 tag

-Now, it’s time to send the Youtube video data to Google Analytics.
-In GTM, go to Tags > New > GA4 Event Tag and enter the following settings.
+It’s time to send the YouTube video data to Google Analytics.
+In GTM, go to Tags > New > Google Analytics > GA4 Event Tag and enter the following settings.

 #2.4 Test the setup